Bahram Gur Killing the Dragon: From the Great Shahnameh

 FAQs

-– Yes, Bahram Gur was a historical king of the Sassanian Empire.
-However, many of the stories about him are legendary.
+Yes.
+Bahram Gur was a historical Sassanian king, though many stories about him in Shahnameh are legendary and symbolic.

 Leave a Reply